 While the total number of FA patients is not documented worldwide, scientists estimate that the carrier frequency (carriers are people carrying a defect in one copy of a particular FA gene, whose other copy of that same FA gene is normal) for FA in the U.S. is 1 in 181.
 The incidence rate, or the likelihood of a child being born with FA, is about 1 in 131,000 in the U.S., with approximately 31 babies born with FA each year.

-Scientists have now discovered 19 FA genes [FANCA, -B, -C, -D1 (also known as BRCA2), D2, E, F, G, I, J, L, M, N, O, P, Q, RAD51, BRCA1, and T].
+Scientists have now discovered 22 FA genes [FANCA, B, C, D1 (also known as BRCA2), D2, E, F, G, I, J, L, M, N, O, P, Q, RAD51, BRCA1, T, U, V and W].
 Mutations in these genes account for more than 95% of reported Fanconi anemia cases.
 Mutations in FANCA, FANCC and FANCG are the most common and account for approximately 85% of FA patients worldwide.
-FANCD1, FANCD2, FANCE, FANCF and FANCL account for 10%, while the remaining FA genes, FANCB, FANCI, FANCJ, FANCM, FANCN, FANCO, FANCP, and FANCQ represent less than 5%.
-Some individuals with FA do not appear to have mutations in these 19 genes, so we anticipate that additional FA genes will be discovered in the future.
+FANCD1, FANCD2, FANCE, FANCF and FANCL account for 10%, while the remaining FA genes represent less than 5%.
+Some individuals with FA do not appear to have mutations in these 22 genes, so we anticipate that additional FA genes will be discovered in the future.

 FA occurs equally in males and females, except for FANCB patients who are exclusively male.
 It is found in all ethnic groups.
-Though originally considered primarily a blood disease, it may affect all systems of the body.
+Though originally considered primarily a blood disease, it can affect all systems of the body.
 The majority of individuals affected by FA develop bone marrow failure, necessitating a stem cell transplant.
 Many patients develop Acute Myelogenous Leukemia (AML) or Myelodysplastic Syndrome (MDS).
 Patients who live into adulthood are extremely likely to develop head and neck, gynecologic, and/or gastrointestinal cancer which occur at a much earlier age (20s, 30s, and 40s) than the general population.
 Patients who have had a successful stem cell transplant and, thus, are cured of the blood problems associated with FA still must have regular examinations to watch for signs of cancer.
-The current median lifespan varies depending on the complementation group, but the overall median lifespan for FA individuals is 33 years.
-Some adults live into their 30s, 40s, and 50s and 80% reach 18 or more.
+Research has added years to the lives of people with FA.
+Decades ago, children rarely survived to adulthood.
+Now, there are adults with FA that live into their 30s and beyond.

 Fanconi anemia individuals are usually smaller than average and some have developmental defects, including thumb and arm anomalies.
 FA usually reveals itself before children are 12 years old, but in rare cases no symptoms are present until adulthood.
 First signs of FA may be extreme fatigue, frequent infections, nosebleeds or easy bruising.
 Blood tests may reveal a low white, red cell or platelet count or other abnormalities, defined medically as anemia.
 Sometimes MDS or AML is the first sign of FA.
 On occasion, FA isn’t diagnosed until cancer (usually the type called squamous cell carcinoma) has been identified.